-- → Identity information of the taxpayer - → Identification of foreign related parties with which the resident taxpayer has transactions - → Country of residence of the related parties - → Nature of the transaction (e.g. provision of services, sale of goods, financial transactions (i.e. loans, financial guarantees, hedging, etc.)) - → Monetary amount of the transaction - → Arm's length value of the transaction - → Quantity of units covered by the transaction - → Transfer pricing method used - → Type of comparable used (external or internal) - → Whether the application of the method results in any adjustment to taxable income (e.g. year-end adjustment).
+- → Identity information of the taxpayer - → Identification of foreign related parties with which the resident taxpayer has transactions - → Country of residence of the related party - → Nature of the transaction (e.g. provision of services, sale of goods, financial transactions (i.e. loans, guarantee fees, hedging, etc.)) - → Monetary amount of the transaction - → Arm's length value of the transaction - → Quantity of units covered by the transaction - → Transfer pricing method used - → Type of comparable used (external or internal) - → Whether the application of the method results in any adjustment to taxable income.

-Disclosure of transactions subject to a safe harbor or an APA are also generally required.
+Disclosure of transactions subject to a safe harbour or an APA are also generally required.

-Examples of country returns are provided in Annex 3.
+Examples of country returns are provided in Annex 1.